Temptation (2007 American game show): Shopper's Paradise

 Temptation used a similar shopping endgame to its predecessor series, but was slightly different.

 After the champion entered Shopper's Paradise, he/she was shown each of the five prizes that could be purchased that week and how much it cost in "Temptation dollars" to buy.
 Each new prize increased in value as the champion went along, with the most expensive/valuable prize usually being a car.
-Unlike the Australian version of Temptation, on which this series was based, and the 1980s Sale of the Century, there was no opportunity to buy all on-stage prizes nor receive a cash jackpot for accumulating a high amount of money.
+Unlike the Australian version of Temptation, on which this series was based, and 1980s Sale of the Century, there was no opportunity to buy all on-stage prizes, nor receive the cash jackpot for accumulating a high amount of money.
 Contestants were also not permitted to buy more than one prize in Shopper's Paradise, a rule that carried over from the 1980s Sale series.

 Once the entire gallery of prizes was revealed to the champion, he/she attempted to build up his/her bankroll by playing a round of "Super Knock-Off".
 Like the version played in the front game, twelve answers were shown.
-This time, only six were right and the round was played for higher stakes.
-Four of the answers were worth $25 each, one was worth $50, and one worth $100 for a total of $250 added to the bankroll for finding all six answers.
-The champion could stop choosing answers whenever he/she desired, as choosing one of the wrong answers wiped out the bank and ended the round.
+This time, only six were right, and the round was played for higher stakes.
+Four of the answers were worth $25 each, one was worth $50, and one worth $100, for a total of $250 added to the bankroll for finding all six answers.
+The champion could stop choosing answers whenever they desired, as choosing one of the wrong answers wiped out the bank and ended the round.

-After Super Knock-Off was completed, any money from the correct answers was added to the champion's already-accumulated bankroll and he/she was given a choice to buy a prize or return on the next show and try to add more money to the bank.
+After Super Knock-Off was completed, any money from the correct answers was added to the champion's already-accumulated bankroll and they were given the choice to buy a prize, or return on the next show, and try to add more money to the bank.
 If the total bank was not enough to buy the lowest level prize in Shopper's Paradise, a Croton diamond watch was offered as a consolation prize.

-Champions played until they either decided to buy a prize, were defeated, banked enough to buy the highest level prize, or won a fifth match.
-If that happened and a champion had not banked enough money for the highest level prize, he/she was forced to buy any prize that he/she could afford and retire undefeated.
+Champions played until they either decided to buy any of the prizes, were defeated, banked enough to buy the highest level prize, or won their fifth match.
+If that happened, and the champion had not banked enough money for the highest level prize, they were forced to buy any prize that they could afford, and retire undefeated.